 If you are a research project participant

 All projects for which personal data is used in research must prepare a data management plan describing how the personal data is handled.
-Nofima uses the Norwegian Centre for Research Data (NSD) as privacy adviser.
-All projects in which personal data is processed are notified to NSD or to Nofima’s data protection officer, for assessment according to current statutory requirements and ethical research principles.
+Nofima uses the Sikt – Norwegian Agency for Shared Services in Education and Research as privacy adviser.
+All projects in which personal data is processed are notified to Sikt or to Nofima’s data protection officer, for assessment according to current statutory requirements and ethical research principles.
 We obtain the written consent of the parties who provide their personal data under our projects, on the basis that they participate voluntarily and after being informed of their statutory rights.
-The security of our information systems, and our obligation to make personal data anonymous or to erase the personal data after the project is completed, are described in the data handling plan and followed up by the data protection officer and NSD.
+The security of our information systems, and our obligation to make personal data anonymous or to erase the personal data after the project is completed, are described in the data handling plan and followed up by the data protection officer and Sikt.

 If you attend our events

 If you attend our events, the necessary information is registered for communication and possible invoicing of the attendance fee.
 If, on registration, you have consented to the retention of your data in order to inform you of future events, the data will be stored in Nofima’s contact database.
 Personal data that is not registered in the contact database will be erased after the event has been completed and reported.